fabaff/pyedimax/README.md

 Pyedimax is a python library for interfacing with the Edimax Smart Plug switches SP-1101W and SP-2101W

-The code in pyedimax is leveraged from wendlers [ediplug-py](https://github.com/wendlers/ediplug-py) repository
+The code in pyedimax is leveraged from rkabadi [pyedimax](https://github.com/rkabadi/pyedimax) repository

 # Requirements
 - Python 2.7+